Simplify File Management with S3 Browser and Storj DCS

 - A 1GB upload will result in 1GB of data being uploaded to storage nodes across the network based on the S3 standard

-Assign the permissions you want this access grant to have, then click on Continue in Browser:
+Assign the permissions you want this access grant to have, then click on Encrypt My Access:

-If you already have created other access grants before, please enter the Encryption Passphrase you used for your other access grants in the Enter Phrase tab.
+Enter the Encryption Passphrase you used for your other access grants.
 If this is your first access grant, we strongly encourage you to use a mnemonic phrase as your encryption passphrase.
-The GUI will automatically generate one on the client-side for you if you open the Generate Phrase tab, as shown in the screenshot below.
-Be sure to save the encryption phrase in a safe place.
+(The GUI automatically generates one on the client-side for you)

-Keep your Access Key, Secret Key, and Endpoint in a safe location.
+Copy your Access Key, Secret Key, and Endpoint to a safe location or download them.
 We’ll be using this shortly!

 Storj does not know or store your encryption passphrase.
-However, if you are still reluctant to enter your passphrase into our web application, that’s completely understandable, and you should select Continue in CLI and follow these instructions.
+However, if you are still reluctant to enter your passphrase into our web application, that’s completely understandable, and you should select Continue in CLI and follow Uplink CLI

 Now that your S3 Browser client is downloaded and installed and you’ve generated and saved your S3 Gateway Credentials, it’s time to configure S3 Browser to interface with your Storj DCS bucket.